-Finally: an antagonistic game is a game with two players were the total payoff is zero in each strategy profile.
+Finally: an antagonistic game is a game were the total payoff is zero in each strategy profile.

 So one also can say: a strategy profile is weakly Pareto efficient if there is no other strategy profile in which each player is better off.